johnliu-code/Tp_student_project/README.md

 5. And submenuchoose from 1: Create, 2: delete, 3: update, 4: find, 5: display etc options to deal with Student and course, results data.
 6. Back to main menu and submenu;
 7. Check if records is empty then ask to create it.

+2022.02.28
+1. Fixed results delete method issue: only can delete the first item.
+By making a new delete item collection solved the problem.
+2. Fixed issue is course delete method loop.